Today, user-generated content receives four times higher click-throughs than average ads.

 Notice how they used a video hosted on their YouTube channel in the email.
 Try to avoid that.
 If you can’t, however, make sure to add distinctly visible links to your website, similar to how they did it.
 Also, make sure to add these links in the description of the YouTube video.

 An additional step that you can take is to send a follow-up text to people who don’t open the email.
-All you’ll need to do is filter out the unopened emails (and contact numbers), add it to a new phonebook, and send out a text blast.
+All you’ll need to do is filter out the unopened emails (and contact numbers), add it to a new contact list, and send out a text blast.
 It’s an easy way to increase engagement.

 Event trends in nonprofit marketing